-Often in large colonies.
-Flowers: in dense terminal clusters on unbranched stalks, light yellow, sometimes tinged with pink or purple, 2-lipped, the upper much longer than the lower, curving over the stamens.
-Each flower subtended by an oblong, leaflike bract.
+Wood betony, also called common lousewort, often is found in large colonies.
+The flowers are in dense terminal clusters on unbranched stalks, light yellow, sometimes tinged with pink or purple, 2-lipped, the upper much longer than the lower, curving over the stamens.
+Each flower is subtended by an oblong, leaflike bract.
 Blooms April–May.
-Leaves pinnately lobed, fernlike.
-Basal and most stem leaves on long petioles; stem leaves alternate.
-At least the upper part of the plants hairy.
-In early spring the emerging leaves have a beautiful wine-red color.
+Leaves are pinnately lobed, fernlike.
+Basal and most stem leaves are on long petioles; the stem leaves are alternate.
+At least the upper part of the plants is hairy.
+In early spring, the emerging leaves have a beautiful wine-red color.

 Similar species: Swamp wood betony or swamp lousewort (P. lanceolata) flowers in summer and fall, grows in swampy open meadows and limey soils, and is most common in the southeastern Ozarks; its stem leaves are usually opposite, and the upper part of the stem is not hairy.

 Height: to 10 inches when flowering; growing taller later.

 Habitat and Conservation